 Carolyn Jess-Cooke was born in Belfast, Northern Ireland in 1978 and currently lives in north-east England.
+She is mother to four children aged 1, 3, 5, and 7.
 Her debut poetry collection Inroads (Seren, 2010) received a Northern Promise Award, an Eric Gregory Award, the Tyrone Guthrie Prize for Poetry, and was shortlisted for the New London Poetry Prize.
-Her debut novel The Guardian Angel’s Journal (Little, Brown/Piatkus, 2011) was published in 22 languages and her second novel, The Boy Who Could See Demons, is being made into a film.
+Her debut novel The Guardian Angel’s Journal (Little, Brown/Piatkus, 2011) was published in 23 languages and her second novel, The Boy Who Could See Demons (Piatkus, 2012) was critically appraised by The New York Times, The Guardian, Booklist, and others.
 A number of her poetry commissions are featured in public art installations around England, including a poem set into a 700m ribbon of steel that runs throughout a mental health complex in Middlesbrough.
-She has performed her work at many festivals and venus around the world, including the Sydney Writers' Festival, the Irish Writers Centre and at the Sage Gateshead.
-She is mother to four children aged 1, 3, 5, and 7.
+She founded the Writing Motherhood Project which has resulted in the publishing of her recent anthology Writing Motherhood (Seren, 2017).
+She has performed her work at many festivals and venues around the world, including the Sydney Writers' Festival, the Irish Writers Centre and at the Sage Gateshead.

 View more recordings of Carolyn Jess-Cooke on the Video pages of this website.